akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ---

+### Why me

 The cart rumbled slowly on, the bullocks flicking their ears and tails at the flies.

 A new sound from behind: rhythmic beat of horse hooves—two riders, coming fast.
 John called out to the oxen, and the cart slowed, to let them past.

 Two men in the king’s colours drew alongside, their horses blowing.
-The older guard scanned the cart, his eyes passing over the family, over Beatrice, over the basket.
-“Good folk,” he said, “we seek a young woman on this road, travelling alone for Stanwey, with a goose.”
+The older guard scanned the cart.
+“Good folk, we seek a young woman on this road, travelling alone for Stanwey, with a goose.”

 John’s hand tightened on the goad.
 “We’ve seen no one with a goose, sir.”

 The guard’s gaze lingered on Beatrice.
-She kept her face still, her hands folded over the basket.
-The younger guard leaned down, looking at the girls, at the woman, at the child in her lap.
-His eyes fell on Beatrice and frowned.
+She kept her face still.
+The younger guard leaned down, his eyes falling on her basket, then moving away.

 “She’d be alone,” the older guard said.
 “You’re a family.”

 “That we are,” said the woman, her voice bright.
-“Just us and our deliveries.”

 The older guard nodded.
 “Carry on, then.”